03 Apr The WCA Launches the Brighton Dolphin Project!

 The Brighton Dolphin Project hopes to employ staff to support running the visitor centre and to develop outreach events, for example providing opportunities for local businesses to become ‘Brighton Dolphin Friendly’.
 The Project aims to carry out activities including classroom sessions and visits to marine protected areas and nature reserves with the Brighton and Lewes Downs Biosphere Reserve.
 The Project will be an important link with local stakeholders to encourage sustainable practices within the community such as low carbon usage, reductions in plastic use and ghost fishing gear, and responsible tourism.

 While still in its early stages the WCA hopes to showcase what a local community project can do to raise awareness of cetaceans, their habitats and the marine environment, and of what people can do to help protect and conserve them.
 We hope to be able to use lessons learnt here in Brighton to help support Partner initiatives in other communities around the world.
 All with the vision of ‘a world where cetaceans are found only in the wild, are respected and fully protected, and live in sustainable habitats and in harmony with people everywhere’.

-For more information contact Jack McNamara, Brighton Dolphin Officer
+For more information contact Alex Hughes, Brighton Dolphin Officer